Albert Einstein’s Three Rules of Work:

 When I found a piece of paper that I’d saved with these three suggestions from our boy Albert, I started thinking about how effectively they applied to the work we do as writers.
 It didn’t take me long to come up with some ideas for ways we might make use of these concepts as we strive to improve our craft.
 Here’s what came to me:

 1) Out of clutter find simplicity: For most of us, there’s no way to get around it — launching a new project often seems to be anything but simple.
 Ideas jump into our heads and start fighting for attention.
-Minor characters raise their voices and insist on center stage.
+Minor characters raise their voices and insist on being given center stage.
 Clumsy plot points gum up the works and weaken narrative drive.
 All in all, first drafts can be messy and unruly.
-Once we have even a rough story in hand, our job is clear: out of the confusion, we need to find simplicity: a clear, consistent theme; a strong story arc, and a handful of characters to spotlight.
+Yet, once we have even a rough story in hand, our job becomes clear: out of the confusion, we need to find simplicity: a clear, consistent theme; a strong story arc, and a handful of characters to spotlight.

 So let’s strive for simplicity, harmony, and keep an eye open for opportunity.
 And write on!